Windscribe/Desktop-App/README.md

 - Some libraries depends on others.
 Jom is installed first and speeds up further builds.
 Almost all of the libraries depends on openssl.
 Openvpn depends on LZO.
 Curl depends on openssl and zlib.
 - If you notice install or build scripts fail for seemingly no reason, try running each script from a fresh shell instance (CMD or gitbash).
 It appears to have something to do with a character limit on PATH or ENV variables.

-### Build the Windscribe 2.0 app

-Go to subfolder tools and run 'build_all'.
-Assuming all goes well with the build, the installer will be placed in build-exe.
-You can run 'build_all debug' for an unsigned build.
-Note that an unsigned build is required to connect the VPN when building without code signing.

 ## Mac
 ### Prerequisites